-- 22. that major community services: - a. maintain a central location within a community or the Urban Service Area; - b. provide a range of services; - c. locate along new, existing or planned transit corridors; - d. be connected to active transportation infrastructure; - e. implement traffic calming at adjacent crossings; - f. be accessible from all sides; - g. contain or be adjacent to an outdoor gathering space; - h. be highly visible; - i. contain ample bike parking; and - j. consider potential expansion areas. - 23. that major community services provide amenities for all ages, incomes and abilities.
+- 22. that major community services: - maintain a central location within a a. community or the Urban Service Area; - provide a range of services; b. - locate along new, existing or planned c. transit corridors; - d. be connected to active transportation infrastructure; - implement traffic calming at adjacent e. crossings; - be accessible from all sides; f. - contain or be adjacent to an outdoor g. gathering space; - h. be highly visible; - i. contain ample bike parking; and - į. consider potential expansion areas. - 23. that major community services provide amenities for all ages, incomes and abilities.